dimagi/xform-spec/_sections/65-external-apps.md

 title: External Applications
 ---

 A form may include links to external applications that can be used to set instance values.
-This is done by calling out an _intent_ on the filesystem and receiving a [structured response]() from the activity that handles that intent.
+This is done by calling out an _intent_ on the Operating System and receiving a [structured response]() from the activity that handles that intent.
+This is described by an `<intent>` element that is a child of the `<head>` element.

 [enketo](# 'Enketo does not support the use of external mobile applications.
 Fails silently.')